openlibhums/janeway/docs/md/person-name-fields.md

 ## Account name fields

 We have three fields for first, middle, and last name.
-Separate fields are useful needed for producing citations, consistent alphabetization, and downstream metadata requirements from ORCID, Crossref, JATS.
+Separate fields are needed to produce citations, alphabetize consistently, and meet downstream metadata requirements from ORCID, Crossref, JATS.

-However, there are well-documented problems with separate name fields and making them required fields.
-See [this W3C article about different conventions](https://www.w3.org/International/questions/qa-personal-names), and this [list of falsehoods programmers believe about names](https://shinesolutions.com/2018/01/08/falsehoods-programmers-believe-about-names-with-examples/).
-If possible, future Janeway development on name fields should make them more flexible.

 We also have `salutation` and `suffix` fields.